Nicolls’ Outpost, Florida

 Nicolls’ Outpost was the smaller of two forts built by the British in the War of 1812.
 The site was located in present-day Chattahoochee, Florida.

 It was built atop a large prehistoric Indian mound in the fall of 1814 by British Lieutenant Colonel Edward Nicolls, who was leading an expedition to recruit Seminole Indians and escaped black slaves in Florida to assist them in the fight against America.
-Nicolls’ Outpost, along with the larger “British Fort,” later called Fort Gadsden, was established during England’s Gulf Coast Campaign along the Apalachicola River.
+Nicolls’ Outpost and the larger “British Fort,” later called Fort Gadsden, was established during England’s Gulf Coast Campaign along the Apalachicola River.
 Even though the outpost was smaller than the much larger British Fort down the Apalachicola River, it was intended to be the base for an English invasion of the United States.
 The Americans referred to the post as Fort Apalachicola.

-© Kathy Weiser-Alexander/Legends of America, updated April 2021.
+©Kathy Weiser-Alexander/Legends of America, updated May 2025.

 Also See: